 Ducati Streetfighter V2

-The Streetfighter V2 is based on the Ducati Panigale V2 superbike, itself a smaller sibling to the Panigale V4.
+The Streetfighter V2 is based on the Ducati Panigale V2 superbike (which, sadly, has come to an end), itself a smaller sibling to the Panigale V4.

 Like the Panigale V2 (and its predecessor, the Panigale 959), the Streetfighter V2 has at its core on the 955cc “Superquadro” engine, a liquid-cooled 90-degree V-twin with Desmodromic valves that are chain-driven (no more belts to replace!).